tanmayaeron/RISC-V_Simulator/README.md

     0x10000000 0x64
   ```

 Input format of the RISC-V instructions

 - The instructions are RISC-V 32 bit instructions.
-- For these instructions keep the isMC unchecked
+- For these instructions keep the Machine Code unchecked
 - Example

   ```javascript